Wesley Liebeler

-Wesley James "Jim" Liebeler (May 9, 1931 - September 25, 2002) was an American law professor at the University of California, Los Angeles (emeritus) and George Mason University, Warren Commission staff member, and director of the Federal Trade Commission’s Office of Policy Planning and Evaluation.
+Wesley James "Jim" Liebeler (May 9, 1931 - September 25, 2002) was an American law professor at the University of California, Los Angeles (UCLA) and later at George Mason University.
+In 1964 he was one of the staff attorneys on the Warren Commission's inquiry into the assassination of President John F. Kennedy.

 Liebeler was born in Langdon, North Dakota.
-He received a BA in 1953 from Macalester College and a JD in 1957 from the University of Chicago Law School where he was a member of the Order of the Coif and served on the editorial board of the University of Chicago Law Review.
-Prior to joining the Warren Commission, he practiced law on Wall Street.
-In 1964 Liebler served as a staff counsel for some of the proceedings of the Commission into the assassination of John F. Kennedy known as the Warren Commission.
-In 1965 Liebeler joined the UCLA Law School, where he taught antitrust law for more than 30 years.
-In 1999 he joined George Mason’s School of Law and gave courses in antitrust and constitutional political economy law.
+He received a BA in 1953 from Macalester College and a JD in 1957 from the University of Chicago Law School.
+He was a member of the Order of the Coif and served on the University of Chicago Law Review editorial board.
+After graduating, he practiced law on Wall Street for the firm of Carter, Ledyard & Milburn, where he primarily worked on corporate litigation cases.

+When Warren Commission attorneys were being hired, Liebeler was recommended to Assistant Counsel Howard Willens by the dean of the University of Chicago Law School, and was assigned to research the background of accused assassin Lee Harvey Oswald.
+A few weeks before the Commission released its summary findings in the Warren Report, Liebeler wrote a twenty-six page internal memo that included his detailed comments after reviewing galley proofs of Chapter 4 of the Report (the chapter was titled "The Assassin").
+He essentially played the role of devil's advocate to identify what he viewed as weaknesses in the Commission's case against Oswald.
+This memo, later known as the "Liebeler Memorandum", was first published by David Lifton in a 1968 small-press book, Document Addendum to the Warren Report.